What is Global Recycle Standard (GRS)?

 - If approved by us, the Transaction Certificate is issued to the client.

-Re-inspection or Annual Inspection
+Re-assessment or Annual Audit

-- GCL International will conduct the re-inspection;
+- GCL International will conduct the re-assessment;

 For more information about GRS and its certification process please contact us by telephone or email.